Bilingualism & EL

 ELD instruction is an academic discipline designed to teach English Learners social and academic language skills, as well as the cultural aspects of the English language necessary to succeed in an academic environment.
 ELs are assigned a language proficiency level based on their scores from the ACCESS for ELLs 2.0 test.
 Various models are used to address the needs of ELs in the cyber environment and are, but not limited to, leveled English classes, small chat instruction, in-class chat support, individualized chats, and in-person lessons and support.

-- When students enroll at Bilingual Cyber Charter School, they complete an application packet which includes a Home Language Survey (HLS) as required by the Commonwealth of Pennsylvania.
+- When students enroll at Bilingual Cyber Charter School, they complete an application packet that includes a Home Language Survey (HLS) as required by the Commonwealth of Pennsylvania.

 - Families also complete a form asking for all previous schools attended.

-- Parents/guardians are asked additional questions in their language to examine multiple criteria to determine if a formal assessment of the student’s level of English language proficiency is warranted.
+- Parents/guardians are asked additional questions in their language to examine multiple criteria to determine if a formal assessment of the student’s English language proficiency is warranted.

 - If the school cannot determine whether or not services were previously received and there is no evidence of grades determining proficiency, or if this is the student’s first school experience in the United States, the W-APT (kindergarten)/WIDA Screener (1-12) is administered.